Actifio/zfdr/README.md

 # ZFDR

-The purpose of this script is to help users automate DR failovers when using Actifio GO and/or Google Cloud Backup and DR to create VMware VM backups and then using Google Cloud VMware Engine (also refered to as GCVE or VMware Engine) as a DR target for VMware VMs.
+The purpose of this script is to help users automate DR failovers when using Actifio GO and/or Google Cloud Backup and DR to create VMware VM backups and then use those backups as well as Google Cloud VMware Engine (also refered to as GCVE or VMware Engine) as a DR target for VMware VMs.

 ### Table of Contents
 **[Video walk through](#video-walk-through)**<br>